Vaanam Kottattum is a 2020 India drama by Dhana Sekaran. Starring Sarath

 months later every woman capable of child-bearing is pregnant and the children that are born out of these pregnancies seem to grow very fast and they all have the same blond hair and strange, penetrating eyes that make people do things they don't want to

 UK: Passed 12 uncut for moderate violence and horror for:

-shot, and on the hero defeating his opponents by breaking their bones, making it too strong for a 12 classification and placing it at 15 instead.
-This version is longer than the version which was passed 12A on film and
+when people are shot, and on the hero defeating his opponents by breaking their bones, making it too strong for a 12 classification and placing it at 15 instead.
+This version is longer than the version which was passed 12A on film